olaseth39/real_estate_price_rediction/README.md

-Real Estate Price Prediction Project
+## Real Estate Price Prediction Project
+# This project aims at making prediction future price prediction of a real estate.